How Adderall Affects the Brain: Long-Term Effects and the Risk of Adderall Addiction

 Counterfeit Adderall

-Adderall that is not obtained legally with a prescription is often counterfeit and dangerous.
+Adderall is a popular medication that is frequently prescribed, which makes it pretty widely available to both adults and teens.
+However, there’s a warning that anyone trying to access Adderall without a prescription needs to heed: Adderall that is not obtained legally is often counterfeit and dangerous.
 This means it could be cut with anything, including fentanyl or methamphetamine, which could lead to serious health complications, overdose, and even death.

 Adderall Overdose and Drug Interactions

-If you or a loved one are worried about your Adderall use or fear that you may be addicted to Adderall, Caron is here to help you get the treatment you deserve.
-Call us today or learn more at Caron.org.
+If you or a loved one are worried about your Adderall use or fear that you may be addicted to Adderall, there is help available.
+While Adderall is perceived as being not as dangerous as other illicit drugs, it can still have severe repercussions on your health and life.

 Related Content